averkij/lingtrain-docs/docs/faq.en.md

 ### Is my data private? {#data-privacy}

 Yes.
 Each user's documents and alignments are isolated.
 Other users cannot access your files.
-For details on data handling, see the [Data Privacy page](data-privacy.en.md).

 ### Can I delete my data? {#delete-data}